 - We cook our pizzas on pizza stones on a gas BBQ (lid down), heated to really high – they don’t take long, and several fish slices or a cake lifter are invaluable in removing the pizza after its cooked.

 - I like a handful of rocket plonked on my pizza after its cooked, or a sprinkle of sumac, or some fresh basil leaves.

-- Chop the onion finely and pop into a medium saucepan with 1 tbsp olive oil.
+- Chop the onion finely and pop into a medium saucepan with the garlic and 1 tbsp olive oil.
 Fry until softened but not coloured.

-- Tip in the tinned tomatoes, bay & oregano, stir, bring to the boil, reduce to a simmer and leave to reduce for 30 minutes.
+- Tip in the tinned tomatoes, bay & oregano, sugar, purée, stir, bring to the boil, reduce to a simmer and leave to reduce for 30 minutes.
+Season well.